BBlashko/230Study/README.md

     # Disk Access Time = Rotation Time + Seek Time
       Average access time from CPU =
         hit rate * cache access time + (1 - hit rate) * miss penalty

+   Mapping Strategies:
     	Associative Cache (ANYONE CAN PARK ANYWHERE)
     		- A block is placed in *any* location in cache
     		- reduces miss ratio
     		- all entries in cache must be searched in parallel (hardware does it)
     		- Most flexible, most expensive
+    	Set Associative
+    		- Cache is divided into sets
+    		- block j goes into set j%(#sets)
+    			|--> then placed anywhere in set
+    		- tagging is needed
+    		-- find block is index + tag + offset
 	Direct-Mapped Cache
 	        - (Block address)%(Number of cache blocks)
 	        	- similar to hash table

     Another Design Concept: Split cache
     	- One cache for Instructions (I cache)
     	- Seperate cache for Data (D cache)
     In general, average access time from CPU = ...
     	= hitRate * cache access time + (1-hitRate)*missPenalty
     Unit of data transfer for Cache is a 'SET' or 'BLOCK'

+    implementation = only hardware

+    Cache Design Issues:
+    	**Need to know in detail**
+    	  - Size
+    	  	|--> if size is increased, miss rate is reduced but may increase access time
+    	  	|
+    	  - Mapping Function
+    	**Just definitions**
+    	  - Replacement Algorithms
+    	  	|--> LRU (Least Recently used), FIFO, random.
+    	  - Write Policy
+    	  - Block Size
+    	  - Number of Caches

+     Write Policies:
+     	|--> Write-Through protocol
+     		pros = cache and memory are updated at the same time = simple
+     	             = memory is consistent when there are two CPUs cons = extra unneccessary writes
+     	|--> Write-Back protocol
+     		pros = Update memory later when cache block is removed cons = dirty bit is used to flag cache
+     		     = can write too much since it updates whole cache block = complications if two CPUs access same block

 4) Linkers, Loaders, Compilers